 - Self-Help Credit Union

 Self-Help is a North Carolina-based credit union that provides services for conventionally underserved communities along with financial tools for nonprofits and small businesses.
-Their best lending product is the Self-Help’s small business loan program.
+Their best lending product is Self-Help’s small business loan program.

 The features of Self-Help credit union include business savings account with no monthly fee, business money market account, specialized loans, term business certificates with APYs up to 2.48% for a 60-month account, digital banking, term loans up to $250,000, commercial loans, SBA 504 loans, and New Markets Tax Credit Loans, loans for green businesses and recovery loans for businesses.